matthew-tfs/mjcb.io/content/blog/00005-lenovo-miix-630.md

 ## Issues ##

-No device is perfect, and this is definitely a first generation device, so I have encountered a few minor issues with the device.
+No device is perfect, and this is a first-generation device, so I have encountered a few minor issues with the device.
 The most annoying issue is that sometimes I run into an issue with keystrokes not always being recorded.
 This is an intermittent issue that doesn't always happen.
 I find that when I have the keyboard lying flat instead of propped up the issue happens less frequently.

 Another annoying issue is with the screen always trying to automatically adjust the brightness.
-This only happens when it is on battery power, and I notice it when I am browsing the Internet.
-Whenever I open a tab in Edge, I notice the display quickly dims and then goes back up.
+This only happens when it is on battery power, and I notice it when I am browsing the internet.
+Whenever I open a tab in Edge, I notice the display quickly dims and then increases in brightness.
 I am not sure how to fix this, but I am thinking that it might just be a driver issue so hopefully a future update corrects this.
 The issue even occurs when I disable automatic brightness on the device.
 However, the issue never happens when it is plugged in.

 And this is very annoying: